Specialties

 How Therapy Helps with Self-Esteem & Self-Worth

-Much of how we understand our worth comes from early messages about what made us acceptable or lovable.
-We examine these inherited beliefs with curiosity and compassion, understanding how they developed while questioning whether they still serve you.
+We examine inherited beliefs about what made you acceptable or lovable with curiosity and compassion, understanding how they developed while questioning whether they still serve you.

-Develop confidence that doesn't depend on external approval.
+Develop confidence that does not depend on external approval

 What to Expect in Self-Esteem Therapy

-1. Initial sessions focus on understanding your unique patterns.
+Initial sessions focus on understanding your unique patterns

-We explore how low self-worth shows up in your life, what triggers feelings of inadequacy, and what messages you've internalized about your value.
+We explore how low self-worth shows up in your life, what triggers feelings of inadequacy, and what messages you have internalized about your value.
 This helps us understand the specific beliefs and patterns that need attention.

-You'll gain understanding about how your sense of worth developed while also practicing new ways of relating to yourself in real-time.
-This might include self-compassion exercises, boundary practice, or experiments in trusting your own judgment.
+You will gain understanding about how your sense of worth developed while also practicing new ways of relating to yourself in real time, including self-compassion exercises, boundary practice, or experiments in trusting your own judgment.

-3. Integration involves applying new self-relating to daily life.
+Integration involves applying new self-relating to daily life

 As you develop a more stable sense of worth, we work on how this translates to relationships, work, and decision-making.
 The goal is for this internal shift to create real changes in how you move through the world.